rotherhamtitansdev/healthy-titans/README.md

 #### Rotherham Titans x AND Digital presents...

+# Cookie's KHAW

-# Healthy Titans
+Healthy

-Healthy Titans is a web application with a focus on health, well-being & fitness aimed at children and young adults.
+is a web application with a focus on health, well-being & fitness aimed at children and young adults.
 The app provides games and nutritional information to its users so to enable individuals to make informed, healthy decisions about food, nutrition and how to burn calories in a fun and educational setting.